 We recently addressed these putative associations by tracking sleep patterns in natural settings using wearable sensors [163].
-Specifically, 96 healthy adult female participants completed the well-established childhood trauma questionnaire (CTQ) before wearing a wearable sensor for seven consecutive days and nights and while fully maintaining their daily routine.
-Immediately following the measurement period, participants underwent an acute laboratory stress induction procedure using a modified version of the Maastricht Acute Stress Task [MAST] [164], to produce a robust and prolonged acute stress response [165].
-Results indicate that sleep patterns fully mediated the association between childhood adversity and psychological response to acute stress in adulthood.
+Specifically, 96 healthy adult female participants completed the well-established childhood trauma questionnaire (CTQ) before wearing a wearable sensor for 7 consecutive days and nights and while fully maintaining their daily routine.
+Immediately following the measurement period, participants underwent an acute laboratory stress induction procedure using a modified version of the Maastricht Acute Stress Task [MAST] [164] to produce a robust and prolonged acute stress response [165].
+The results indicated that sleep patterns fully mediated the association between childhood adversity and the psychological response to acute stress in adulthood.
 Specifically, elevated levels of childhood trauma were associated with inconsistent sleep patterns across the recording period, which in turn was associated with higher stress-induced negative affect (Figure 1).
 These findings are in line with previous demonstrations that high day-to-day variability in sleep duration, but not average sleep duration, is related to reduced subjective sleep quality and poorer well-being [166].
-High intra-individual day-to-day variability in sleep duration was also related to more stressful life events and more negative affect in adults [167], greater perceived stress in young adults [168], and increased vulnerability towards the negative effects of parental conflict in adolescents [169].
-The novel results presented here demonstrate that inconsistencies in sleep-wake cycle are related to the magnitude of exposure to childhood adversity among healthy adults, as well as to their level of affective responsivity to stress.
-Irregularity of the sleep-wake cycle may therefore represent a marker of sleep disturbances that mediates the association between childhood adversity and heightened stress reactivity at adulthood.
+High intra-individual day-to-day variability in sleep duration was also related to more stressful life events and more negative affect in adults [167], greater perceived stress in young adults [168], and increased vulnerability to the negative effects of parental conflict in adolescents [169].
+The novel results presented here demonstrate that inconsistencies in the sleep-wake cycle are related to the magnitude of exposure to childhood adversity in healthy adults, as well as to their level of affective responsivity to stress.
+Irregularity of the sleep-wake cycle may therefore represent a marker of sleep disturbances that mediates the association between childhood adversity and heightened stress reactivity in adulthood.

 Figure 1

 Figure 1.
-Structural equation mediation model depicting how the association between childhood adversity and stress-induced negative affect is fully mediated by variation in sleep duration over one week of measurement in natural settings.
+Structural equation mediation model depicting how the association between childhood adversity and stress-induced negative affect is fully mediated by the variation in sleep duration over 1 week of measurement in natural settings.
 Coefficient values are standardized. (* p < 0.01, ** p < 0.001).

 5. The role of the HPA axis in stress and sleep